January 29, 2019

-With the dangerous measles outbreak in Washington in 2019, I’ve been answering more questions about measles than usual, and have updated this post with important facts about measles and vaccines.
+With the dangerous measles outbreak that started in Washington state in 2019, I’ve been answering more questions about measles than usual, and have updated this post with important facts about measles and vaccines.

 Measles was declared completely eliminated in the US in 2000, however, because enough parents have opted out of vaccinating their children with the MMR vaccine, there have since been several outbreaks across the nation.